covered2go travel insurance

 Off-piste skiing warning sign – check your winter sports cover before travelling

-If you’re unsure about your plans, contact us before you travel — our team will confirm what’s covered so you can head off with confidence.
-For more details, see our Covered2Go Policy Wording and FAQs.
+If you’re unsure about your plans, contact us before you travel — our team can confirm how cover applies so you can head off with confidence.

 Common Ski Insurance Claims